pseale/presentation-getting-feedback/README.md

   - **GROUP: what major advantage does this have? cognitive load/survival**
   - **GROUP: when is this approach 100% appropriate? when you're a strong enough programmer (ignoring the value of having automated tests to catch regressions)**
   - **When was the last time someone did code-and-fix style development, and why?** No debugger, no console logging, no tests.
-    - my answer: ; today (2022-06-15) in python; VBA/Excel;
+    - my answer: today (2022-06-15) in python; VBA/Excel;
 - syntax highlighting
   - DEMO: open file 01 in notepad, tell them to figure out what is wrong.
 Wait a minute.
 Now open the file in VS Code.
   - syntax highlighting is an easy win
   - TAKEAWAY: agree that Rob Pike is wrong
-- linting, autoformatters, IDE features like navigating to library source, autodoc contet menus, autocomplete
+- linting, autoformatters

   - linting gives you early feedback when your program is invalid.
 It could be a check that runs in an automated build, or the squigglies you see in your editor, or a kind of linter that runs a format-on-save if your code is valid.
   - I have grouped autoformatter tools (prettier) with linters.
 They're not the same, but their functionality overlaps
   - DEMO: run `node 02-linting\fizzbuzz-format-on-save.js` - note it is a working program.
 Now open it in the text editor.
 Make sure everyone sees the horror.
 Now add a space and save (to run prettier)
   - Linters and autoformatters are great for sanity on a team
-  - **QUESTION: Where are linters most useful for you?
-How do they help?
-Do they catch bugs?**
+  - **QUESTION: How do linters help construct software?
+How else do they help?**
-  - **QUESTION: Why don't you use a linter everywhere?
-There is a real, valid answer**
+  - **QUESTION: When are linters not worth it?
+What makes linting a drag?**

 - logging
   - logging is defined here as: diagnostic logs in text form, either to the console, to a text file, or to a centralized Enterprise Log Aggregation System
+  - focusing on how logging is useful during software construction, not after it's shipped
   - DEMO: open `03-logging\fizzbuzz.py` and run `python 03-logging\fizzbuzz.py`
     - NOTE: to simulate an environment where you can't see the results immediately, I added logging
     - **GROUP: criticize these logs.
 Too noisy, definitely, right?
 What could you log differently?
 What can't you log sometimes (real data, pws)?**
     - **GROUP: how do logs help you?
 Do you leave the logs in after completing?
-Or do you follow the unix philosophy of zero-output == perfect run?**
+What are the downsides of all this logging?
+When is logging juvenile?**
 - tests
   - DEMO: open `04-tests\main.py`, `04-tests\fizzbuzz.py` and run `pytest .\fizzbuzz.py -v` from terminal
   - **GROUP: Are these tests okay?
 Do your best to criticize them.
 I can handle it.**
   - **GROUP: May someone explain why tests are useful?
 I'll grade your response on the scale between D+ and F-**
   - **GROUP: May someone give a good-faith answer as to what it costs to write tests?
 Hint: strong programmers**
-  - **GROUP: when are tests useful for you?
-When are tests definitely the wrong thing to do?**
+  - **GROUP: when are tests useful for you?**
+  - **When are tests definitely the wrong thing to do?
+When are tests juvenile?**
 - REPL - vanilla REPL
   - really important: I wrote a bug, roughly 4 times, in fizzbuzz, before finding the bug via the REPL
   - DEMO: `python -i` and run through the experience - follow `05-repl\repl-session.md` (open this in Markdown Preview)
   - **GROUP: Who builds software in the REPL?
 Please describe the experience.
 What do you like about a REPL?
 How do you 'productionalize' your REPL code?**
+  - **GROUP: there are zero downsides to the REPL.
+Anyway, moving on.**
 - debugger
   - my personal favorite crutch to lean on
   - DEMO: open `06-debugger\fizzbuzz.py` and step through the code